jainibhansali/InstacartRecommendationSystems/luigi_pipeline_to_download_data/Readme.md

 ####  docker pull tushargl016/luigiinstacartpipeline
 ####  docker run -e akey=awsaccesskey -e skey=awssecretkey  -ti tushargl016/luigiinstacartpipeline

+#### Or if you want you can build your own docker image using the following commands
+    To build locally and run
+    docker build -f dock -t luigiinstacartpipeline . docker run -e akey=awsaccesskey -e skey=awssecretkey -ti luigiinstacartpipeline

+    #### you can push this image to your dockerhub using

+    docker tag <imageid> <username>/luigiinstacartpipeline:latest
+    Docker push <username>/luigiinstacartpipeline

 ### Note: Make sure you provide your AWS access key and secret access key or the job will fail because the data will be uploaded to your se bucket